 It was used as: hospital of the Amphictyonic Congress, headquarters, Augustinian school and the Bolivar Institute.
 There was also the first Constituent Assembly.

-One of the anecdotes I have of this temple, before restoration, I get to climb its tower, praying that the ladder will not collapse, the truth that it was so deteriorated.
-Last restoration: 2016.
+One of the anecdotes I have of this temple, before restoration, I get to climb its tower, praying that the ladder will not collapse, it was so deteriorated.

 6. Juan Pablo II Chapel